 January, October, July, April

-The Department welcomes applications from students wishing to pursue graduate level research in Microsensors and Actuators.
-Electronic and Electrical Engineering is amongst the most exciting subjects available to a university student.
+rom Power Electronics to NanoElectronics shaping our future, Electronic and Electrical Engineering is amongst the most exciting degree subjects available to a university student.

 Information for international students